 Fitness: Good physical fitness is required; you should be able to hike or climb for more than six hours with a pack varying from 20 to 40 pounds and ascend 3,000 to 4,000 feet of vertical gain per day for up to 3 days.
 It is important to note that the vertical gain from the lower Camp at the Hogsback is almost 5000 feet of vertical.
 This is actually more than the Mount Rainier summit day.
 Of course, Mount Baker is at a lower altitude, but the physical effort of climbing nearly 5000 feet should not be underestimated.

-Day 1: From the ranger station in Glacier, WA or Sedro Woolley, WA we will commute together to the road heads of the Glacier Creek Road on the North Side of the mountain or to the Schriebers Meadows on the south side.
+Day 1: From the ranger station in Glacier, WA or Sedro Woolley, WA we will commute together to the road heads of the Glacier Creek Road on the north side of the mountain or to the Schriebers Meadow on the south side.
 The final location depends largely on the mountain condition and road access.
-Either way, a three-hour hike will bring us to the spectacular camp at the Hogsback near the base of the Coleman Glacier or the base of the Easton or Squak Glacier.
+Either way, a three-hour hike will bring us to the spectacular camp at the Hogsback near the base of the Coleman Glacier or the base of the Easton or Squak Glaciers.
 We will establish camp and spend the afternoon getting an introduction to basic crampon work and team rope travel.
 Other topics for Day 1 include:

 Day 2: This is our summit day and you will be a well prepared rope team member.
 If the course takes place on the north side of the mountain, our ascent from camp at 6000 feet to Grant Summit at 10781 feet will take us past the Colfax north face icefall to the Coleman Deming Col at 9000 feet.
 From there the route goes up the Pumice Ridge to about 10000 feet and finally to the last stretch up the Roman wall and the summit.
 The ascent from camp generally takes about 5 hours.